atextor/OGIT-wiki/OGIT-ontology-details.md

 Here we take a more technical view of OGIT.

-[comment]: # (Maybe there should be note that explains that registration is quick an painless, or this link moved to a less prominent place.)
-Reading this will help you give a deeper understanding of the ontology and make it much easier to read the [ontology documentation](https://graphit.co/docs).

 You should read this if you want to contribute to the ontology.

 ### Some terminology